TehGM/fsriev/README.md

 fsriev will watch a folder and its subfolders for file changes, and it'll trigger your set of commands when the change is detected.
 Multiple directories can be watched at once, with each directory having its own set of rules and commands to execute.
 fsriev uses [ASP.NET Core's Configuration system](https://docs.microsoft.com/en-gb/aspnet/core/fundamentals/configuration/?view=aspnetcore-5.0) which allows for a large variety of configuration approaches without using command arguments - although these are possible to use, too!
 By default, fsriev will use a settings file.

-> Note: fsriev is currently in beta, and is designed primarily for purpose of compiling SASS using [Excubo.WebCompiler](https://github.com/excubo-ag/WebCompiler).
-This affects primarily the exclusion filtering feature, which will be made more flexible for v1.0.0 release.

 ### Configuration
 The primary means of configuring fsriev is through [appsettings.json](fsriev/appsettings.json) file.
 Each directory to watch needs to be added as a new JSON object to `Watchers` array.